AnmolPlayzz/personal-website-v1/README.md

 <br>
 <h1>FAQs</h1>

-<h2>What is this?</h2>
-<p>This is my personal portfolio website hosted on GitHub pages.
-It was started as a project to learn front-end technologies and flex on others.</p>

 <h2>What is this</h2>
 <p>This is my personal portfolio website hosted on GitHub pages.
 It was started as a project to learn front-end technologies and flex on others.</p>